Razer Blade 14 RZ09-0508

 » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 R9 8945HS: A powerful Hawk Point family APU.
-This isn't an entirely new laptop processor; instead, this is a rebadged R9 7940HS (the two are identical in pretty much all regards).
-The 8945HS features 8 SMT-enabled Zen 4 cores running at 4.0 GHz to 5.2 GHz for a total of 16 processing threads and it also comes with the second generation Ryzen AI technology that aims to overshadow Intel's DL Boost and GNA technologies completely.
-In terms of the graphics, the top-of-the-line Radeon 780M iGPU is onboard that will make occasional gaming sessions a lot more pleasant.» Further information can be found in our Comparison of Mobile Processsors.
+This isn't an entirely new laptop processor; instead, this is a rebadged R9 7940HS with higher clock speeds on the Ryzen AI NPU.
+The 8945HS features 8 SMT-enabled Zen 4 cores running at 4.0 GHz to 5.2 GHz for a total of 16 processing threads.
+In terms of graphics, the top-of-the-line Radeon 780M iGPU is onboard that will make occasional gaming sessions a lot more pleasant.» Further information can be found in our Comparison of Mobile Processsors.

 14.00":